AngieN7/CS330_PPL_Project_Rust/README.md

 3. Declare type followed by =
 4. Finally, add a variable.
 ## Naming Conventions and Reserved Words
-Rust has a few catagories for their reserved words.
-There are words that are stictly reserved and cannot be used as varible names, then there are words where it is best practice for them not to be used but they may still be used
+Rust has a few categories for their reserved words.
+Some words are strictly reserved and cannot be used as variable names, and then there are words where it is best practice for them not to be used but they may still be used
+**Strict and in use**: as, break, const, continue, crate, else, enum, extern, false, fn, for, if, impl, in, let,loop, match, mod, move, mut, pub, ref, return, self, Self, static, struct, super, trait, true, type, try, unsafe, use, where, while
+**Strict for future use**:abstract, become, box, do, final, macro, override, '''priv''', typeof, unsized, virtual, yield **Weak keywords**: macro_rules, union, 'static, dyn

 ## Data Types
 ## Constants
 Rust has a nonstrict naming convention for it's variables, except Constant type variables.
 It is recommended that all constant type variables be named in all caps so that people know that they aren't just immutable, they can't be reinitialized to a differnet type.
-'''r
+'''rust
 //This would result in an error.
 '''
 ### Integers